turtlemonvh/django-vagrant-chef-simple/README.md

 Chef cookbooks included
 ---------------
-These are directly cloned into the project instead of included as sub-modules.
-That may change later.
+These are directly cloned into the project instead of included as sub-modules, mostly because of [this suggestion] [9] for chef-solo users.

   - [apache2] [apache2]
   - [apt] [apt]